Prospects for Observing the Microquasar SS 433 with the LACT Array: Abstract

 \section{Abstract}

-We investigate the observational capabilities of the upcoming LACT Cherenkov telescope array for the microquasar SS~433 through detailed simulations.
-Our results indicate that a detection significance of about 5$\sigma$ can be achieved with approximately 30 hours of observation.
-The array is capable of spatially resolving the eastern and western jets, and—based on the LHAASO spectral and morphological findings—can distinguish the central hadronic component after roughly 100 h of observation.
-We further examine its ability to distinguish between the H.E.S.S. and LHAASO spectral models.
-These findings demonstrate LACT’s strong potential to probe the spatial and spectral structure of SS~433 at very high energies, providing valuable insights into particle acceleration in PeVatrons and the radiation mechanisms of microquasars.
+We investigate the observational capabilities of the upcoming LACT Cherenkov telescope array for the microquasar SS 433 through detailed simulations.
+Our results indicate that a detection significance of $5\sigma$ can be achieved with approximately 30 hours of observation; this exposure, coupled with LACT's excellent angular resolution, enables the spatial separation of the eastern and western jets.
+Furthermore, based on the LHAASO spectral and morphological findings, the array is expected to distinguish the central hadronic component after roughly 100 hours of observation.
+We also examine its ability to differentiate between the H.E.S.S. and LHAASO spectral models.
+These findings demonstrate LACT’s strong potential to eventually provide critical insights into particle acceleration in PeVatrons and the radiation mechanisms of microquasars.